Mahak008/Mahak008/README.md

 ## About me:

-- 🔭 I am curretly pursuing MCA from Indira Gandhi Delhi Technical University for Women, New Delhi.
+- 🔭 I am currently pursuing MCA from Indira Gandhi Delhi Technical University for Women, New Delhi.

 - 🌱 I’m currently learning **React JS and DSA**.